MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P8-In-App-Purchase/content.md

 Consumable purchases provide a benefit once, say some extra coins to spend.
 Non-Consumable purchase provide a permanent benefit, like unlocking a new character.
 Consumable purchases cannot be restored.
 Non-consumable purchases can be restored, and Apple requires an app to allow customers to restore these purchases.
 Regardless of the option you choose, the information required is similar across all types.

+Once you select the type of purchase, you will need to complete the form describing the product you want to offer.
+You will need to provide some unique identifiers for the product, the price, a customer facing name for the product and a relevant screenshot.
+The important field that will be used later is the _Product ID_ field.
+This is the string we will use in code to look up the product and offer it to the customer.
+Save the form and keep that Product ID handy.

 #Write the Code